 A referral to DRS may be made by the Worker if the psychological evaluation/report from the mental health professional indicates there is a disability and the client indicates he is willing to work.
 This also applies to clients with physical disabilities who want to work.
-If the client indicates he cannot or will not work, a referral may still be made noting in the referral to DRS that the special agreement with DHHR applies.
-See section 24.14, Support Services, for payment of DRS vocational evaluation and assessments under the DRS special agreement.

-If the Worker and/or Supervisor is unable to make a determination as to the client's ability to participate in work activities, the case is to be submitted to MRT.
-See Chapter 12.10, A.
+If the Worker and/or Supervisor is unable to make a determination as to the client's ability to participate in work activities based on the medical documentation available, they must submit the case to MRT.
+See Chapter 12.10, A. Any participant who has had good cause for not participating for more than 6 months, due to a doctor's statement, must be referred to MRT.